|PostgreSQL Reference Manual - Volume 1 - SQL Language Reference|

 PGHOSTenvironment variable, if set, else a Unix domain socket connection is attempted.

 Specifies the TCP port or local Unix domain socket file

 extension on which the server is listening for connections.

 PGPORTenvironment variable, if set, or a compiled-in default.

-for a password if the server demands password authentication.
+- Force a password prompt.
+This should happen automatically if the server requires password authentication.